Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Description

-Explore the beauty of Secker Pond, Wiesensee, Hahner Forest Lake, Mengerskirchen Lake, and Krombachtalsperre.
-Each lake invites you to rest and swim.
-Don't forget your swimwear!
-While Krombachtalsperre and Wiesensee are the largest lakes, the smaller ones also offer camping sites.
+Explore the beauty of Secker Weiher, Wiesensee, Hahner Waldsee, Seeweiher of Mengerskirchen, and the Krombachtalsperre.
+Each lake invites you to linger and swim.
+Remember your swimwear!
+The Krombachtalsperre and Wiesensee are the largest lakes, but the smaller ones also offer campsites.

-Discover gems along the way like the Trachten Museum, Railway Museum, and Westerburg Adventure Station.
-Admire the over 100-year-old Rennerod Station and charming details like the cast-iron fountain in Waldmühlen or the chapel in Eisen, worth a short pause.
+Discover gems along the way such as the Trachtenmuseum, the railway museum, and the Erlebnisbahnhof in Westerburg.
+Admire the over 100-year-old train station in Rennerod and charming details like the cast-iron fountain in Waldmühlen or the chapel in Eisen, which are worth a short break.

-Conquer the Knot (between Oberrod and Arborn), with over 600 meters, one of the highest elevations in the High Westerwald and a climatic divide between the High Westerwald and Hessischer Westerwald.
-Explore picturesque villages, numerous rest stops, and of course, the wonderful nature.
+Conquer the Knoten (between Oberrod and Arborn), with over 600 meters one of the highest elevations of the High Westerwald and at the same time the climate divide between the High Westerwald and Hessian Westerwald.
+Explore picturesque villages, numerous rest opportunities, and of course the wonderful nature by bike.

 Approach

-Coming from Cologne or from the B51, Severinsbrücke and Deutzer Ring/B55 take Östliche Zubringerstraße/L124.
-Take A59 and A3 to B255 in Montabaur, take exit 40-Montabaur on A3.
-Follow B255 until Bahnhofstraße in Westerburg.
+Coming from Cologne or from the B51, Severinsbrücke, and Deutzer Ring/B55 Eastern feeder road/L124.
+Take the A59 and A3 to B255 in Montabaur, take exit 40-Montabaur on the A3.
+Follow B255 to Bahnhofstraße in Westerburg.

-Coming from Frankfurt, follow the Theater Tunnel, Gutleutstraße and the B44 to B43.
-Follow B43 and A3 to B54 in Limburg an der Lahn, take exit B54 on B49/B54.
-Follow B54, take L288 to Bahnhofstrasse in Westerburg.
+Coming from Frankfurt, follow Theatertunnel, Gutleutstraße, and B44 to B43.
+Follow B43 and A3 to B54 in Limburg an der Lahn, take exit B54 from B49/B54.
+Follow B54, take L288 to Bahnhofstraße in Westerburg.

 Public transport